 ● Your child is currently in the custody of a state supervised and county administered foster care home or in non-certified kinship care.

 ● Your child identifies as homeless or lacking an adequate nighttime residence.

 Go to https://upk.colorado.gov and you will be able to search what providers are available based on where you live and where you work.
 During the application you will be able to select your top five providers and rank them.

 All types of providers will be in the system from school districts to child-care centers to licensed home facilities.
 You will be asked if your child is already enrolled at a provider, has a sibling in a provider’s care or if a parent is employed by the provider - if any of these are true, you will receive priority to match with that

 When do I need to apply?

-Starting on February 15th the system will work to match families with their preferred providers and shortly thereafter you will receive an offer from the provider you matched with which will guarantee your child a spot.
+Starting in March and April the system will work to match families with their preferred providers and shortly thereafter you will receive an offer from the provider you matched with which will guarantee your child a spot.

 Contact Michelle Mahoney at Early Childhood Options.